sensu-plugins/sensu-plugins.github.io/development/developer_guidelines.md

 ## Documentation

-All documentation will be handled by [Yard][2] and we are using the default markup at this time.
-A brief introduction Yard markup can be found [here][3].
+All documentation will be handled by [Yard][2] and using the default markup at this time.
+A brief introduction to Yard markup can be found [here][3].
 All scripts should have as much documentation coverage as possible, ideally 100%.
 You can test your coverage by installing Yard locally and running

 {% highlight bash %}
 rake yard